 Choosing a Suitable Surety for Bail

-Choosing a suitable surety is vital, as they have an important role to play in the criminal court process.
+Choosing a suitable surety for bail is vital, as they have an important role to play in the criminal court process in Ontario.
 If you live in Ontario, defence lawyers can be advised in regards to selecting a suitable surety.
 The surety will be responsible for an accused person until he or she awaits trial or until the matter is concluded.
-This process may take months; therefore, consider a criminal defence lawyer that can guide you and your surety, respectively, throughout the process.
+This process may take months; therefore, consider a criminal defence lawyer that has the experience to guide you and your surety, respectively, throughout the process.

 Finding a Criminal Defence Lawyer